 - Technical expertise

-- Advanced analytical skills and attention to details
+- Strategic thinker with well-developed analytical skills and meticulous attention to detail

 - Language skills

-- Fluent communication skills in English (both oral and writing skills).
+- Excellent communication and report writing skills in English

 - Interpersonal skills and cultural awareness